tobega/tailspin-v0/TailspinReference.md

 A symbol may not change its value in the same scope, but it may be shadowed in a nested scope.

-Note that templates have a modifiable state value that can be dereferenced, see [templates sinks](#templates-sinks)
+Note that templates have a modifiable state value that can be dereferenced, see [templates state](#templates-state)

 ## Sinks
 A sink is a place where a value "disappears" and the value chain ends.